sanskrit/learnsanskrit.org/content/guide/uninflected-words/adverbs.md

 }

-We can change any adjective into an adverb by using it in its case 1 singular
+We can change any adjective into an adverb by using it in its neuter case 1 singular form:
-form:

 {ex